Tracy King: Political career

+2012 election

 King won renomination in the Democratic primary election held on May 29, 2012.
-In his forthcoming tenth term, King pledges to work further for expanded job opportunities, health care, public education, and veterans benefits.
-He also said that he opposes state tax increases and will pursue ways to improve the business climate in south Texas.
-In the primary, King faced Jerry Garza (born 1976), a former two-term member from District 3 of the Webb County Commissioner's Court, a former television reporter for KGNS-TV, the NBC affiliate in Laredo, and a former faculty member at Laredo Community College, where he began his own college studies.
+King said that he opposes state tax increases and will pursue ways to improve the business climate in south Texas.
+In the primary, King faced Jerry Garza (born 1976), a former two-term member from District 3 of the Webb County Commissioner's Court, also a former television reporter for KGNS-TV, the NBC affiliate in Laredo, and a former faculty member at Laredo Community College.
 Garza had sought to become the second Democrat from Laredo in the state House.
-Garza, meanwhile, announced that he is returning in 2013 to television news reporting.
 Through April 18, 2012, King amassed $74,350 in campaign contributions, compared to $4,800 for Garza.
 Only 15 percent of King's contributions came from within District 80, but he did receive a contribution from wealthy Laredo businessman Steve LaMantia.
 Garza said that most of King's contributions came from lobbyists and political action committees beyond the district.
-After he defeated Garza in the primary, King ran unopposed in the November 6 general election.
+After King defeated Garza in the primary, King was unopposed in the November 6, 2012, general election.